instadw/instadwell-blog/_posts/2025-11-25-10-best-co-living-spaces-in-canada-for-indian-students.md

 ### Introduction

 Co-living has become a mainstream option for students around the world, and Canadian cities now offer a rich ecosystem of professionally run co-living residences, managed shared houses, and student-focused coliving startups.
-For Indian students arriving in Canada — often navigating a new culture, climate, and cost-of-living — co-living presents a practical, social, and often cost-effective housing choice.
+For Indian students arriving in Canada, often navigating a new culture, climate, and cost-of-living co-living presents a practical, social, and often cost-effective housing choice.

 ---